Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 When you feel this way, pop in those headphones and listen to some of your favorite tunes.
 Listen to songs from different eras of your life; soon, your mind will flash with memories.

 Looking back at your past will help offer a new perspective during your solo trip.
 You will realize how much you have grown from your past.
+You will feel more confident in yourself and more confident in overcoming obstacles.

 Noah’s take: Listening to nostalgic music helps you appreciate your life and find pride in yourself.
 That is why adding songs with a special place in your heart to your playlist is essential.

-But if you grew up listening to cheesy pop songs or emotional R&B ballads, fill your solo travel playlist with those songs.
+If you grew up listening to cheesy pop songs or emotional R&B ballads, fill your solo travel playlist with those songs.
 You do not want tracks that bore you.
 You want tracks that comfort you and remind you about the beauty of life.

 Your solo travel playlist may lack the continuity of a curated playlist you find on streaming services.
 However, having tracks you love and that make you happy is more important.